 In South Kordofan

-Oxfam is working with a Sudanese partner organization to respond to the humanitarian emergency that began unfolding in the summer of 2011, when armed conflict erupted between government and rebel forces in the states of South Kordofan and Blue Nile; in April of 2012, border clashes between Sudan and South Sudan triggered another wave of displacement in the same states.
+Oxfam is working with a Sudanese partner organization to respond to the humanitarian emergency that began unfolding in the summer of 2011, when armed conflict erupted between government and rebel forces in the states of South Kordofan and Blue Nile.

-Aid providers are unable to reach many of those who are caught in this latest conflict, but an Oxfam partner has reached more than 50,000 people with a range of interventions, including:
+Aid providers are unable to reach many of those who are caught in this latest conflict, but an Oxfam partner has reached 70,000 people with a range of interventions, including:

 - rehabilitating wells, installing hand pumps, and constructing latrines;